-After you have exhausted your direct appeals, you may also appeal for a full and fair review by International Truck and Engine Corporation.
-You do not, however, have to make this appeal before you can bring a civil action under Section 502(a) of ERISA, and if you bring such an action the plan waives any right to assert that you have failed to exhaust administrative remedies because you did not elect to summit the benefit dispute to this voluntary appeal.
-Further, if you do make this voluntary appeal to the International Truck and Engine Corporation, the statute of limitations or other defense based on timeliness is tolled during the time that the voluntary appeal is pending.
-A voluntary appeal will have no effect on your right to any other benefits under the plan.
-Decisions on appeal will be made pursuant to the same time schedule as appeals heard by the plan, expect that pre-service claims shall be responded to in 30 days instead of 15 days, and post-service claims in 60 days instead of 30 days.
-If special circumstances require an extension of time for processing, you will be notified in writing.
+After you have exhausted your required appeal (as described above), you may also file a voluntary appeal to the Health Benefit Plan Committee.
+You do not, however, have to file a voluntary appeal before you can bring a civil action under Section 502(a) of ERISA, and if you bring such an action the Plan waives any right to assert that you have failed to exhaust administrative remedies because you did not elect to submit the benefit dispute to this voluntary appeal procedure.
+Further, if you do make a voluntary appeal, the statute of limitations or other defense based on timeliness is tolled during the time that the voluntary appeal(s) is pending.
+A voluntary appeal will have no effect on your right to any other benefits under the Plan and no fees or costs are imposed on you as part of a voluntary appeal.
+Decisions on voluntary appeal will be made pursuant to the same time schedule as appeals heard by the Plan.
+However, if special circumstances require an extension of time for processing, you will be notified in writing.
 In that case, a decision will be made as soon as possible, but not later than 120 days after receiving your request for review.
-The manner and content of notification on appeal will be similar to the notification on other appeals under the plan.
+The manner and content of notification of benefit determination on voluntary appeal will be similar to the notification on other appeals under the Plan.

-You may appeal to International Truck and Engine Corporation, Employee/Retiree Information Center, Attn: Health Plan Specialist, P.O.
+You may submit your voluntary appeal to the Health Benefit Plan Committee, c/o International Truck and Engine Corporation, P.O.
 Box 1097, Warrenville, IL 60555.
 The phone number is 1-877-353-5100 and the fax number is 1-630-753-5125.
-Your request must be in writing, except for urgent care appeals, and must be received within 60 days of the decision you received from the claim administrator.
+Your appeal to the Health Benefit Plan Committee must be in writing (except for urgent care appeals) and should include a Health Benefit Appeal Request Form (attached).
+For additional information regarding the Health Benefit Plan Committee and the voluntary appeal procedure, please refer to the Plan's Summary Plan Description.